 - Suicide is nearly always complex and tragic, yet often preventable if communities are provided with the right tools.

-The Center for Suicide Prevention and Research is a joint partnership with Big Lots Behavioral Health Services and the Center for Innovation in Pediatric Practice in The Research Institute at Nationwide Children's.
+The Center for Suicide Prevention and Research is a joint partnership with Big Lots Behavioral Health Services and the Center for Innovation in Pediatric Practice in the Abigail Wexner Research Institute at Nationwide Children's.

 Signs of Suicide and How to Respond